ToriK17/flow-app/README.md

 Migrate the database: `migrate -path db/migrations -database "postgres://localhost:5432/flowhub?sslmode=disable" up`

 ### ✨ Why This Exists
-Because I wanted to what I could do in a few nights to expose myself to GO and it's tooling.
+Because I wanted to see what I could do in a few nights after work to expose myself to GO and it's tooling.
 This isn’t a full system, but it reflects my ability to prioritize, learn, and create functional backend architecture for funsies.

 ### 📜 License
 MIT.
 Free to use, but you still gotta be cool about it.